-The Child Support agency is responsible for enforcing Child Support payments when the non-custodial parent does not make Child Support payments as ordered by the court.
-The support payments must be at least 30 days in arrears before court action can be initiated.
+The Child Support agency handles enforcing child support payments.
+The non-custodial parent must make child support payments as ordered by the court.
+When this does not happen, the Child Support agency begins enforcement.
+Payments must be at least 30 days delinquent before court action can be initiated.

 Other methods used to collect child support payments are: